We decide if the events of life make or destroy us

 The Bible teaches not to curse the deaf or put a stumbling block in front of the blind, rather be eyes for those who can’t see and feet to the lame, speaking out for and defending the needy.
 Be considerate of handicapped people, treat them as we would like to be treated if we were in their position because ‘there go I except for the grace of God’ (Lev 19:14; Job 29:15; Prov 31:8; Mt 25:35-45; Lk 6:31; Rom 15:1; Jas 1:27).
 People with obvious handicaps are not to be considered second-class and shunned for everybody needs self-esteem and worth in society.
 God loves them just as much as people who appear perfect.
 Jesus said, “I won’t reject anyone who comes to me” (Jn 6:37).
 Those with physical disabilities are painfully aware of the stigma society often has towards them and how this disadvantages their lives, yet often they have attributes and talents, which are more fully developed than those without such noticeable defects.

-Take comfort in the fact that Jesus is not untouched by our handicaps, for from Him we receive mercy and grace to sustain us daily (Lam 3:23; Heb 4:15,16).
-Paul prayed to be delivered from an affliction yet the Lord’s answer was, “My grace is sufficient for you” (2 Cor 12:9).
+(2 Cor 12:9).
 We all have limitations and blemishes to some degree – some areas where we are less than whole because we live in this sin blighted world.
+A person can reach heaven with a sick body but a whole heart, but not a whole body and sick heart.
 Praise God, in heaven there will be no defects or disabilities, all will be completely whole in mind, body and spirit (Rev 21:4).

 Any sacrifice offered to God in the OT had to be without defect, and any man with a handicap could not function as a priest (Lev 21:16-23).
 God was not discriminating against people with disabilities but rather was impressing on the people that the sacrifice and priests should reflect the perfection and wholeness of God.
 Through the blood of Christ, we can break free of the spiritual limitations or bondages of sin that hold us back.
 This calls for determined focus as we rely on the sacrifice of Christ and apply the message of the Bible to our areas of need.